NF (rapper): Artistry

 Feuerstein has credited Eminem as his prime influence in hip hop, claiming that at one point that was all he listened to.
+Feuerstein has also credited Adele and Ed Sheeran as influences to his music style and instrumental components.
 NF's style has also been compared to Logic and Machine Gun Kelly.
 Although he found his musical upbringing in Christian hip-hop, Feuerstein has denied his label as a Christian rapper, saying "I'm a Christian, but I don't make Christian music.
 You're not going to reach everyone with just one point of view.
 I write about things I'm actually dealing with.
 You don't have to be Christian to relate to them."

 In 2013, Feuerstein appeared on Christian hip-hop artist Flame's album Royal Flush on the track "Start Over".
 In 2015, his features on TobyMac's This Is Not a Test track "Til the Day I Die" and Marty's Marty For President track "The One With My Friends" gained him fame and recognition in the Christian hip-hop genre.
-Feuerstein's 2017 collaboration with Futuristic, "Epiphany", enhanced his career in the secular rap industry.
+Feuerstein's 2017 collaboration with Futuristic, "Epiphany", enhanced his career in the secular hip hop industry.